 The Vacuum Effect

-Cats choose to live in an area for two reasons: because there is a food and water source—like the garbage in Brooklyn—and because there is shelter.
+Cats choose to live in an area for two reasons: because there is a food and water source and because there is shelter.
 The availability of these resources determines the number of cats who can live off of these resources.
 If the cats are removed, other cats will take advantage of these same resources, whether they move in from neighboring territories or are born from survivors.
-This phenomenon, known as the vacuum effect, is scientifically documented across a variety of species—and corroborated by decades of failed animal control policy.
+This phenomenon is known as the vacuum effect, and is scientifically documented across a variety of species—and corroborated by decades of failed animal control policy.

 Trap-Neuter-Return Benefits Cats and Wildlife

-Trap-Neuter-Return is the approach that stabilizes the cat population—no more kittens—while allowing these top predators to remain in the habitat, preempting problems like the destabilization of the ecosystem or attracting new, intact cats.
-Choosing the survival of either cats or wildlife over the other is a false choice because the best approach for all animals is the same: TNR.
+Trap-Neuter-Return is the only approach that stabilizes the cat populations.
+With TNR, there are no more kittens, and sterile adult cats are left in their territory to prevent new, intact cats from coming into the space—while allowing these top predators to remain in the habitat, preempting problems like the destabilization of the ecosystem.
+Choosing the survival of either cats or wildlife over the other is wrong and unnecessary.
+The best approach for all animals is the same: TNR.

 Seeing the Whole Picture